geosoft1/tools/README.md

 * Create a more practical layout for LiteIDE (liteide.ini.mini).
 * Many gophers use Monaco.ttf font so add Monaco to LiteIde.
 * Also create a GOPATH to the go-programs directory and add a HelloWorld project.
 * Add launcher to Unity with some useful functions on right-click.
-Other DE users have only a desktop shortcut.
+Other DE users have a shortcut on desktop.

 ###Using
 Download anywhere, make it executable and run.
 If you want to watch the installation process run it in Terminal.